sokno/gtm-template/README.md

 # SourceKnowledge Conversion Tag
-This is an official SourceKnowledge tracking script template for google tag manager.
-It Provides options to add:
+This is an official SourceKnowledge tracking script template for Google Tag Manager.
+It provides options to add:
-* Account/Advertiser ID (required)
+* Advertiser ID (required)
 * Product IDs
 * Order ID (required for sales confirmation)
 * Order Value (required for sales confirmation)